 Fees, interest and other receivables, net of allowance, include receivables for syndicate fees earned on underwriting transactions, merger and acquisition advisory fees, interest accrued on securities lending transactions, dividends receivable and receivables from corporate finance and banking clients for reimbursable expenses paid by the Company on their behalf.
-Payables include amounts owed to other syndicate members on underwriting transactions, interest accrued on securities lending transactions, dividends payable and merger and acquisition advisory fees.
+Payables include amounts owed to other syndicate members on underwriting transactions, interest accrued on securities lending transactions, and dividends payable.